MalindiJohn/data-structures-n-algorithms/Longest-Increasing-Subsequence/README.md

 # Longest Increasing Subsequence

-Given an integer array nums, return the length of the longest strictly increasing subsequence.
+Given an integer `array nums`, return the length of the longest strictly increasing subsequence.

 ## Example 1